 Yes, there is most definitely a wrong way to use it.
 In fact, it’s so wrong that you could contribute to other people not being able to get their email…

-Their legitimate, non-spam email.
+… their legitimate, non-spam email.

-Spam is notoriously difficult to identify, but the theory goes that “you know it when you see it.”
-As more and more people tell the mail services, “This is spam,” these services can then use various characteristics of that mail to make their spam filters better.
+Spam is notoriously difficult to identify, other than “you know it when you see it.”
+As more and more people tell the services “This is spam,” the services then use characteristics of those messages to make their spam filters better.

-As it turns out, they often do not know spam when they see it and report legitimate mail as spam.
-If enough people do that, then eventually legitimate mail starts getting blocked by spam filters.
+As it turns out, they often do not know spam when they see it, and report legitimate mail as spam.
+If enough people do that, eventually legitimate mail starts getting blocked by spam filters.

 So far, so good.

-Now, you receive my newsletter.
+Now you receive my newsletter.
 Maybe you don’t like it.
 Maybe it’s not what you expected.
 Either way, you explicitly asked to receive it and confirmed that you wanted it.
-By definition, it is not spam – spam is email you didn’t ask for.
+By definition, it is not spam; spam is email you didn’t ask for.

 How?
-You’ve told the mailer that it’s spam when it is not.
-The mailer may eventually start blocking that newsletter, not only from you, but from other recipients using the same service.
+You’ve told the email service that it’s spam when it is not.
+The service may eventually start blocking that newsletter, not only from you but from other recipients using the same service.

-“Report as Spam” is not a substitute for “Unsubscribe.”
+“Report as spam” is not a substitute for “unsubscribe.”
 If you asked for the mail, then use the proper steps to unsubscribe.
 If you know you did not, if you know that what you’re looking at is truly spam — unsolicited email — then by all means, report it as spam.

-But on behalf of all the legitimate newsletter publishers out there and their subscribers, please know the difference and act accordingly.
+On behalf of all the legitimate newsletter publishers out there and their subscribers, please know the difference and act accordingly.